-From Taksim Hotels; Take the funicular to Kabatas and get the T1 Tram to Sultanahmet.
+From Taksim Hotels; Take the funicular to Kabatas and take the T1 tram to Sultanahmet.

-From Sultanahmet Hotels; The Museum is within walking distance.
+From Sultanahmet Hotels; The museum is within walking distance from the Sultanahmet area.

-Visiting the Museum takes around 10 minutes if you see it by yourself.
-Guided tours generally take about 30 minutes.
-We recommend visiting the Museum in the morning while fewer tourists tend to visit.
+Visiting the museum takes around 10-15 minutes if you see it by yourself.
+Guided tours generally take about 20-30 minutes.
+We recommend visiting the museum in the morning when fewer tourists tend to visit.

-Following the destruction of Hagia Sophia in 404, St. John ysostom's Church's relics were brought to Constantinople from Asia Minor in 438, and they stayed in Hagia Irene before being transferred to the Holy Apostles Church of Constantinopolis.
+Following the destruction of Hagia Sophia in 404, St. John Chrysostom Church's relics were brought to Constantinople from Asia Minor in 438 and they stayed in Hagia Irene before being transferred to the Holy Apostles Church of Constantinopolis.

 The first building was burnt down during the Nika Revolt in 532.
 The second building was rebuilt by Justinianus (527-565).
 The plan of the building was a domed basilica.
 Next 200 years, some restorations were made because of fires.
 It was severely damaged by the earthquake in 740 and reconstructed by Constantine V (740-775).

-Hagia Irene was used by istians for a short period of time during the Mehmet II period, after the Ottoman conquest of the city in 1453.
-The building was located in the courtyard of the palace, it was near the barracks of the Janissaries (Janissaries), and it is served as an arsenal.
-It was the Museum of Antiquities and the Military Museum , in 1916-1917.
+Hagia Irene was used by Christians for a short period during the Mehmet II period, after the Ottoman conquest of the city in 1453.
+The building was located in the courtyard of the palace, was near the barracks of the Janissaries (Janissaries), and served as an arsenal.
+It was the Museum of Antiquities and the Military Museum from 1916 to 1917.
 Several sarcophagi were transported from here to the Museum of Antiquities (now Istanbul Archaeological Museums).
 After serving primarily as a concert hall for many years, it was opened as a museum in 2014.

 The mosaic decoration in the apse is the most noteworthy feature of Hagia Irene as it is a rare example of Iconoclast art.
 This style of art rejected the use of figural imagery in religious art, substituting figures with symbols.